Beth Chapman Gushes Over Flowers From Film Crew, ‘Dog The Bounty Hunter’ Star Shares Gratitude For Support

 The church notes that Beth will be sharing “a message of hope, faith and of a Mother’s highest place of honor.”
 They also note that this will be her first public speaking engagement since news of her cancer recurrence emerged.

 As The Inquisitr recently detailed, Chapman has acknowledged that this cancer battle is the toughest battle she has ever experienced.
-She credits her faith for helping her through it and not long ago she was hospitalized after she was having trouble breathing.
+She credits her faith for helping her through it.
+Not long ago, she was hospitalized after she was having trouble breathing.

-While Chapman hasn’t been feeling all that well lately, she continues to fight and has been pushing hard to keep busy and keep her life as normal as possible.
-The Inquisitr shared that there had been rumors swirling recently that Beth had died, and the family quickly stepped up to debunk that one.
+While Chapman hasn’t been feeling all that well lately, she continues to fight — and has been pushing hard to keep busy.
+The Inquisitr shared that there had been rumors swirling recently that Beth had died, and the family quickly stepped up to debunk these claims.

-Beth’s Instagram post showcasing her flowers received more than 35,000 likes and nearly 1,000 comments.
-Fans said that the flowers were beautiful just like Chapman is and many shared their own stories of cancer battles.
+Beth’s Instagram post showcasing her flowers received more than 35,000 likes and nearly 1,000 comments in short order.
+Fans said that the flowers were beautiful, just like Chapman is, and many shared their own stories of cancer battles.

 The Dog the Bounty Hunter star was flooded with love and support after this shot was posted.
-There is little doubt that everybody will be watching Beth Chapman’s social media pages for additional opportunities in the weeks and months ahead.
+There is little doubt that everybody will be watching Beth Chapman’s social media pages for additional shares in the weeks and months ahead.